Calibration Strategies

 The phase reference calibrator should be as close to the science target as possible.
 This ensures that the phase solutions derived for the phase reference source can be applied to the science target, reduces the uncertainty in the position of the science target, and reduces slew time (which reduces total observation time).
 The exact observing strategy depends on the observing frequency:

-• For observations below 1 GHz, observers should find a phase reference calibrator that is within the primary beam when observing the science target.
+- For observations below 1 GHz, observers should find a phase reference calibrator that is within the primary beam when observing the science target.
 Observers will not need to schedule scans on calibrator, but they likely will need to request two correlation passes: 1 on the science target and one on the calibrator.

-• For observations between 1 and 2 GHz, it is highly recommended to use a phase reference calibrator that is within the primary beam when observing the science target.
+- For observations between 1 and 2 GHz, it is highly recommended to use a phase reference calibrator that is within the primary beam when observing the science target.
 If an in-beam calibrator is not available, observers should choose the nearest appropriate calibrator.
 The maximum recommended angular distance between the science target and the calibrator is 4 degrees.

-• For frequencies between 2 and 5 GHz, observers should choose a phase reference calibrator within about 4 degrees of the science target to reduce the effects of the ionosphere on the calibration.
+- For frequencies between 2 and 5 GHz, observers should choose a phase reference calibrator within about 4 degrees of the science target to reduce the effects of the ionosphere on the calibration.

-• For frequencies above 5 GHz, observers should choose a phase reference calibrator within about 5.7 degrees (0.1 radians) of the science target to ensure that any atmospheric effects can be successfully calibrated out of the data.
+- For frequencies above 5 GHz, observers should choose a phase reference calibrator within about 5.7 degrees (0.1 radians) of the science target to ensure that any atmospheric effects can be successfully calibrated out of the data.

 The phase reference calibrator should be bright enough to successfully fringe fit, which requires a signal-to-noise ratio (SNR) of at least 7 at the observing frequency.
 Ideally, the calibrator should have a SNR greater than 7 for all baselines.
 However, as long as the SNR is at least 7 for all baselines from a reference antenna (usually a station near the center of the array such as FD, PT, or LA), solutions will be found for the longer baselines.
 The VLBA OSS has a table of the VLBA baseline sensitivities to help determine the SNR at any observing frequency.
 However, the table assumes that observations are made using the maximum possible data rate and that all data channels will be combined for the calibration.
 Observers who want to calibrate each data channel independently should use the EVN Sensitivity Calculator to determine the baseline sensitivity in each data channel.

 The phase reference calibrator should have a well-known position.
 It is therefore recommended to choose a calibrator from one of the astrometric catalogs such as the IAU standard International Coordinate Reference Frame 3 (ICRF3) maintained by the International VLBI Service (IVS), or the Radio Fundamental Catalog (RFC) maintained by NASA’s L. Petrov.
-The new VLBA Calibrator Search Tool (currently in beta version) and the RFC VLBI Calibrator Search tools can help observers find good phase reference calibrators for their science target(s).
+The new VLBA Calibrator Search Tool and the NASA VLBI Calibrator Search tools can help observers find good phase reference calibrators for their science target(s).
 The positional uncertainty of the phase reference calibrator should be <10 mas in both RA and DEC, but <1 mas is preferred.

 Phase referencing is recommended for all astrometric projects because the self calibration process does not preserve the absolute location data of the target source.